10 tips to keep the Christmas spirit alive as a blended family

 In our customs, Christmas with family is almost an obligatory event, but when the clan no longer gets on, the tradition sometimes turns into an obligation.
 Instead of bringing individuals together, it distances them, rekindling the tensions of the past.

 More and more people no longer celebrate Christmas as they used to, but the family spirit remains intact.
-Experts agree that it’s best to avoid any forced meetings and is in the best interest of everyone to create a peaceful atmosphere.
+Experts agree that it’s best to avoid any forced meetings, and it is in the best interest of everyone to create a peaceful atmosphere.
 It is therefore useless to persist in making the family of "before" exist when it is disunited.
 What is important for children is the possibility of building themselves up with responsible and loving adults, whether they are their parents or not.

 This content might interest you too: